Testability of relations between permutations: A note on sampling inverses of permutations

 \section{A note on sampling inverses of permutations}

-For a given permutation $\sigma\in\Sym\left(n\right)$ and $x\in\left[n\right]$, our model assumes that a machine $\calM$ can read $\sigma x$ by making a single query.
+For a given permutation $\sigma\in\Sym\left(n\right)$ and $x\in\left[n\right]$, our model assumes that an algorithm $\calM$ can read $\sigma x$ by making a single query.
 We also allow $\calM$ to read $\sigma^{-1}x$ with a single query.
 It is also natural to study testability in a model that allows to read $\sigma x$, but not $\sigma^{-1}x$, with a single query.
-Here we describe how every testable (resp. stable) system gives rise to a closely related system which is testable (resp. stable) even under the model where sampling inverses is not allowed.
+Here we describe how every testable (resp. stable) system gives rise to a closely related system which is testable (resp. stable) even under the model where sampling inverses is not allowed (see Definitions \ref{def:testable-equations} and \ref{def:StableRelations}).